softwarewolves/softwarewolves-doc/technology.md

 The underlying technology used for the Softwarewolves game is the [Extensible Messaging and Presence Protocol (XMPP)][1], also known as 'Jabber'.
-Players are XMPP clients, but so are the game co-ordinator and the game engine. establish a session on a server
+Players are XMPP clients, but so are the game co-ordinator and the game engine.
+Clients need to present credentials to authenticate to the server.
+The XMPP servers we use in the game all accept username/password credentials.
+Proviso: JID.
+When authentication with the server succeeds, the client opens an XML stream that will act as a container for so-called XML Stanzas.
+Hopefully, the streams will be transparant for you as you develop the bot as most libraries seem to hide them, so we will not cover them here in depth.
+If your library
+You can think of the stream as a bi-directional connection from your bot to the server.

+establish a session on a server
 They should all have
 A human player is advised to use a standard XMPP client such as [Adium][2] or iChat.